 Key components in the evaluation of patients with pulmonary symptoms are the history, physical examination, and, in most cases, a chest x-ray.
-These components establish the need for subsequent testing, which may include pulmonary function testing and ABG analysis (see Tests of Pulmonary Function (PFT): Overview of Tests of Pulmonary Function), CT or other imaging test (see Diagnostic Pulmonary Procedures: Chest imaging), and bronchoscopy (see Diagnostic Pulmonary Procedures: Bronchoscopy).
+These components establish the need for subsequent testing, which may include pulmonary function testing and ABG analysis (see Overview of Tests of Pulmonary Function), CT or other imaging tests (see Chest Imaging), and bronchoscopy (see Bronchoscopy).

 Physical examination starts with assessment of general appearance.
 Discomfort and anxiety, body habitus, and the effect of talking or movement on symptoms (eg, inability to speak full sentences without pausing to breathe) all can be assessed while greeting the patient and taking a history and may provide useful information relevant to pulmonary status.
 Next, inspection, auscultation, and chest percussion and palpation are done.